rht-labs/api-design/README.md

 ## The Engagement Object Hierarchy

 The Automation API is currently composed of a single object hierarchy, the engagement.
 We're going to focus on the parts of the engagement that define OpenShift resources, like projects and applications inside an OpenShift cluster.
+Through out each section of the example, we'll show only the new JSON needed to add the functionality described.
+We'll put the whole document together at the end. **Feedback requested** is this the right way to do it?
+Or should we show complete examples?
+I'm worried that will be to much data on the screen.

 Most Automation API documents will start like this: